photoprism/photoprism-docs/docs/developer-guide/technologies/yaml.md

 ## Dictionaries ##

-Dictionaries are collections of key/value pairs and are typically used to set environment variables:
+Dictionaries are collections of key/value pairs and often used to define environment variables in config files:

 ```yaml
 services: